jkibort928/spoober/README.md

 Use this program as an input to a package manager install command through a subshell.

 Note: FOR SAFETY, REDIRECT STDERR TO /dev/null TO AVOID UNINTENDED CONSEQUENCES
+	(or just test the command on its own beforehand, it has no side-effects)

 Example:
 	`# pacman -S $(spoober infile.spoob 2>/dev/null)`